I often get asked, what's the difference between software engineering and computer science? My short answer is this:

 engineering capstone.
 The capstone courses are centered around a large

 project for an outside customer.
-In recent years we have built web applications
+In recent years we have built web and mobile

 Students work in teams of four or five people to elicit and develop